-Linux is an operating system kernel which was released on 17th September 1991 by Linus Torvalds who initially worked on it for his college thesis and later released it as an open-source under the Free Software Foundation.
+Linux is an operating system kernel released on 17th September 1991 by Linus Torvalds.
+They initially worked on it for his college thesis and later released it as an open source under the Free Software Foundation.

-We can see these days that there are numerous distributions of Linux such as Debian, Fedora, Ubuntu and many more.
-Red Hat Enterprise is one of the widely used commercial operating systems in which we are going to work on implementing several commands.
+We can see these days that there are numerous distributions of Linux.
+It includes Debian, Fedora, Ubuntu, and many more.
+Red Hat Enterprise is one of the widely used commercial operating systems in which we are going to work on implementing several Linux commands.

-Here we are going to learn 10 most essential commands in Linux for personal as well as commercial use.
+Here we are going to learn the 10 most essential Linux commands for personal as well as commercial use.

-This is perhaps the most versatile command that can be used by developers to launch and use several shell sessions from a single ssh login.
+It is perhaps the most versatile command Python developers can use to launch and use several shell sessions from a single ssh login.
 The working is as follows it follows two processes detach and reattach.
-Detach is you have started some task in that particular session then you need not have it processing on your screen, just Detach it and it will keep running in the background.
-Once you want to check the progress just reattach the session and you will find the progressed task.
-This helps in managing several tasks simultaneously for an instance we can put a file to unzip using screen command and start working on other tasks instead of waiting for it to finish to continue with other work.
+Detach is you have started some task in that particular session, then you need not have its processing on your screen, and Detach it, and it will keep running in the background.
+Once you want to check the progress, just reattach the session, and you will find the progressed task.
+It helps in managing several tasks simultaneously.
+For instance, we can put a file to unzip using the screen command and start working on other tasks instead of waiting to finish to continue with other work.

 1) Yum install screen (REDHAT)